Satvik-web/Plugin.Maui.PeerVideoCall/README.md

 # Limitations
 1. For Android the minimum sdk is to be set to API 23 - Android 6
-2. For iOS the View asks for Camera and Mic permissions everytime its loaded, this is a limitation due to Apple's WebView Policies.
+2. For iOS sometimes the View asks for Camera and Mic permissions everytime its loaded, this is a limitation due to Apple's WebView Policies.
 Future versions of this package will use native webrtc libraries for iOS to stop this behaviour.
 But for now, this limitation persists.
+3. For Windows, the View again asks the user for the camera and mic permission.
+Howver that occours only for the first time when the view is launched, subsequent usage doesn't ask the permissions again and again.